-For the study on the Stingless bee, starting with the initial identification of the antibacterial substances in the stingless bee propolis, the group studied ways in which they could utilize these antibacterial substances in a mouthwash suitable for daily use.
+Through the identification of the antibacterial substances in the stingless bee propolis, the group studied ways in which they could utilize these antibacterial substances in a mouthwash suitable for daily use.
 It was hoped that a practical application of this research would improve dental health and prevent dental diseases caused by bacteria.

 Dr. Le Nguyen Thanh instructed Tu Minh’s group on conducting the study of stingless bee propolis at the laboratory of the Institute of Marine Biochemistry, Vietnam Academy of Science and Technology.

-In addition to connecting the students to these scientific research projects, GATE Center also created favorable conditions for them to learn and receive instruction from Mr. Le Nguyen Thanh, Doctor of Science – Pharmaceutical Chemistry (Chonnam National University, South Korea), Director of the Drug Research and Development Center of the Institute of Marine Biochemistry (Vietnam Academy of Science and Technology).
+In addition to guiding the students in these scientific research projects, the GATE Center also created favorable conditions for them to learn and receive instruction from Mr. Le Nguyen Thanh, Doctor of Science – Pharmaceutical Chemistry (Chonnam National University, South Korea), Director of the Drug Research and Development Center of the Institute of Marine Biochemistry (Vietnam Academy of Science and Technology).

 Dr. Le Thi Tuoi and Vinsers observed and analyzed the Cordyceps militaris mycelium trays in the fermentation room of the Biology Department, Hanoi National University of Education.

 Please join us in congratulating our Vinsers on their great achievements in their very first competition!
 Let’s hope that these achievements, along with the lessons and experiences from the competition, will encourage them to follow their passion for science and propel them to even greater attainments in the future!